SDSilicus/ccda-xslt-vulnerabilities/README.md

 to the vendor; they fixed the problem; and this is the write-up.
-But the story may not be finished: the vulnerability was a result, in part, of the vendor's reliance on an XML Transform or "stylesheet" provided by HL7 as an accompaniement to the C-CDA specification, which means...
+But the story may not be finished: the vulnerability was a result, in part, of the vendor's reliance on an XML Transform or "stylesheet" provided by HL7 as an accompaniment to the C-CDA specification, which means...

 ## Other EHR vendors may be affected too